hfabio/js_prototypes/README.md

 ```
   require('./src/utils/js_prototype.js')();
 ```
+note: add this after restify/express calls (like use) and before the `server.listen`

 ## For front-end purposes
 For front-end purposes you can cut code inside the module and paste in your .js file.